ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

   information on how pointers are signed is available for this ELF file.

-* The presence of a ``.note.AARCH64-PAUTH-ABI-tag`` means that the pointers were signed in a compatible way with the default signing rules for tuple (platform id, version number).
+* The presence of a ``.note.AARCH64-PAUTH-ABI-tag`` means that, if the file contains pointers, they were signed in a compatible way with the default signing rules for tuple (platform id, version number).

+* The result of a successful combination of ``.note.AArch64-PAUTH-ABI-tag`` sections is a single ``.note.AArch64-PAUTH-ABI-tag`` section containing the (platform id, version number) tuple.
+The result of an unsuccesful combination must be either a single ``.note.AArch64-PAUTH-ABI-tag`` section containing a platform id with value Invalid, or no ``.note.AArch64-PAUTH-ABI-tag`` section written to the output file.

 * The static linker may fault the combination of relocatable objects that contain ``.note.AARCH64-PAUTH-ABI-tag`` sections with incompatible (platform id, version number) tuples.

+* A dynamic loader may disable pointer authentication, or fault the program with an error message, in case it encounters an incompatible ELF file.
+A file is incompatible with the loader in any of the following cases:

+  * If section ``.note.AARCH64-PAUTH-ABI-tag`` is missing.

-If an ELF file is produced, the output ``.note.AARCH64-PAUTH-ABI-tag`` must have the invalid (platform id, version number) of (0, 0).
+  * If the (platform id, version number) tuple is not recognized.

+  * If the platform id is Invalid.

-* The combination of relocatable objects with ``.note.AARCH64-PAUTH-ABI-tag`` and relocatable objects without a ``.note.AARCH64-PAUTH-ABI-tag`` is not defined by this ABI.
+The combination of relocatable objects with ``.note.AARCH64-PAUTH-ABI-tag`` and relocatable objects without a ``.note.AARCH64-PAUTH-ABI-tag`` is not defined by this ABI.

-* A dynamic loader that encounters a (platform id, version number) that it does not recognize, or if the (platform id, version number) is (0,0), it must disable pointer authentication for the process or give an error message.

 Platforms may replace the base compatibility model with a platform-specific model.